To pass the GED test, you need to have a sophisticated knowledge of the four GED subject fields: Math, Social Studies, Science, and Language Arts.

 Students who successfully take the four individual subtests (modules) of the GED exam will receive their state’s high school equivalency diploma.

-The credential that you will receive when you’ve passed the four subtests of the GED exam is all across North America recognized and accepted in the same way as a conventional high school diploma that’s earned after four years in high school.
+The credential that you will receive when you’ve passed the four subtests of the GED exam, or the five TASC or HiSET subtests, is all across North America recognized and accepted in the same way as a conventional high school diploma that’s earned after four years in high school.

 Now, you may think, 4 years of high school is quite a lot of study material!
 That may sound so overwhelming at first because you don’t have that long to spend learning.
 Well, that shouldn’t intimidate you.
 Most students manage to get properly prepared in a 3 to 6 months time frame if they study regularly.